 Easy to put together, is kind of wobbly but I am 6’5 235 and the max weight is 220.
 So considering that it holds up pretty darn good!
 All in all a great piece of exercise equipment to keep at home and help get rid of the dad bod – Verified Customer Review at Amazon.com

 It is very sturdy.
 Works exactly how it should.
 I don’t have a very big apartment but it fits very well. – Verified Customer Review at Amazon.com

 Safety always comes first.
 It’s no point investing on a cheap or expensive equipment if you are unable to use it due to a tragic or stupid injury.

-Were you able to finally decide on a free standing chin up bar dip station to fit your criteria?
-With all the time you spend on deciding on the best one, you could already be on week 2 of your workout routine with the new pull up and dip bar – so act fast!
+Were you able to finally able to decide the best pull up bar dip station to fit your criteria?
+With all the time you spend on deciding on the best one, you could already be on week 2 of your workout routine – so act fast!